How to Find and Rent an Apartment in New York: A Complete Guide

 You are, in essence, a borrower.

 In a signed lease, you actually agree to pay the entire year's worth of rent, but the landlord agrees to let you pay in monthly installments.
+For that, there will need to be financial trust.

 Your credit score and report will show the landlord what kind of bill-payer you are.
+The higher your score, the better you are as a timely and conscientious payer.

+It shows you are good at managing your bills.
+The lower the score, the more untrustworthy you seem.
 However, the landlord will usually look beyond just the score and pull up a full report and the risks involved in leasing the apartment to you.

 Work to Improve on Bad or No Credit

-Pull up your report and see that you are in good standing.
 It's a fine start if your score is 650 and higher.
 It's even better if you're over 700.

 Fix any errors you find on the report by contacting the credit bureau that has the listed error.